-The Carolina Panthers are expected to release Cam Newton after failing to find a trade partner for the veteran quarterback, ESPN’s Adam Schefter reported on Tuesday.
+The Carolina Panthers have released Cam Newton after failing to find a trade partner for the veteran quarterback.

 The split marks the end of a nine-year run in Charlotte that saw Newton earn Rookie of the Year and MVP honors and lead the Panthers to a Super Bowl appearance after the 2015 season.

-The Panthers reportedly agreed to a three-year, $63 million deal with quarterback Teddy Bridgewater on Tuesday, signaling the end of Newton’s time with the team.
+The Panthers reportedly agreed to a three-year, $63 million deal with quarterback Teddy Bridgewater last week, signaling the end of Newton’s time with the team.
 That same day, the Panthers announced that they had given Newton permission to seek a trade.

-Newton denied on Tuesday that he desired a trade and wrote on Instagram that the Panthers “forced” him into this.
+Newton denied that he desired a trade and wrote on Instagram that the Panthers “forced” him into this.

 The release of Newton is the latest and most significant step of an overhaul of the franchise under second-year owner David Tepper.

 The Panthers fired longtime head coach Ron Rivera before last season was done.
 In January, they released veteran tight end Greg Olsen, who spent nine season with the Panthers in a span that included three Pro Bowl nods.